 About Me

 Tazi Rodrigues (she/her) is a writer and biologist who studies movement and water in both disciplines.
-A second-generation settler from Treaty 1 territory, she lives in Ottawa on the unceded land of the Anishinaabe Algonquin Nation.
+A settler from Treaty 1 territory, she lives in Ottawa on the unceded land of the Anishinaabe Algonquin Nation.